 Fogarty Northern Pacific Global Health Fellows is an 11-month clinical research training program in one of seven international collaborating countries (Kenya, Uganda, Cameroon, Ghana, Thailand, China, and Peru) for post-doctoral trainees and doctoral students in the health professions, sponsored by the Fogarty International Center in partnership with several National Institutes of Health institutes and centers.
 Led by Joseph Zunt, MD, MPH.

 International AIDS Research and Training Program was established in 1988 and works with collaborative research institutions in Kenya to provide advanced training in HIV research, focusing on improving the HIV care cascade and promoting implementation science research.
 Led by Carey Farquhar, MD, MPH.

 KUSKAYA is a joint interdisciplinary training program for innovation in global health between the Universidad Peruana Cayetano Heredia (Lima, Peru) and the University of Washington funded by the Fogarty International Center of the U.S. National Institutes of Health.
 Peruvian and U.S. trainees work in inter- and multidisciplinary teams in Peru to address communicable and non-communicable diseases, as well as health systems.
 Led by Joseph Zunt, MD, MPH, and Patricia Garcia, MD, MPH.

 Strategic Analysis, Research & Training (START) Center uses an innovative mentorship model to provide high-quality analysis and research support to public health organizations while developing applied research and analytic skills of graduate research assistants in global and domestic public health.
-Led by Judd Walson, MD, MPH, in conjunction with Ann Duerr, MD, PhD, MPH, and Stephen Hawes, PhD.
+Led by Stephen Hawes, PhD, MS, in conjunction with Ann Duerr, MD, PhD, MPH.